How to Make Your Substack Posts Perform Better

 For me, the most valuable information I get by reviewing open rates is an understanding of what most excites my readers.

-For example, in my paid newsletter, open rates hover at around 30% but when I write about a certain topic the open rate jumps to around 35%.
+For example, in my paid newsletter, open rates hover at around 30% but when I write about a certain topic, the open rate jumps to around 35%.
 This shows me that my readers love it when I write about that topic.

 Open rates are also a great indicator of the quality of your headlines.
 Remember, your post headlines become the subject lines of emails.
 Many email inboxes also show the subheading as a preview.
-A post with a headline which doesn’t entice your subscribers to click will have a lower open rate than a compelling headline.
+A post with a headline that doesn’t entice your subscribers to click will have a lower open rate than a compelling headline.

 How to improve open rates

-Sender names also have an impact on open rates.
-It’s a good idea to set your sender name to be your name, not a brand name, and consider adding the name of your publication to your sender name so that new subscribers have a better chance of recognizing your emails.
+I strongly recommend you set your sender name to be your name, not a brand name, and consider adding the name of your publication to your sender name so that new subscribers have a better chance of recognizing your emails.
 If they don’t know who you are they are less likely to open your emails.

-A final way to improve open rates is to ‘clean’ your subscriber list and remove people who aren’t opening your emails.
-This is only necessary if you need high open rates to entice sponsors or advertisers.
+A final way to improve open rates is to prune your subscriber list by removing people who aren’t opening your emails.
+This is a risky activity, since open rate measurements are so unreliable.

-Subscriptions Generated
+Review Your Subscriptions Generated Stats

 Are your posts getting new subscribers?